ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 Use the method **registerVariable(String hookId, String friendlyName, String defaultValue)** to declare the existence of a Power Hook you would like to pass in from Artisan.

-This declaration should occur in the <strong>registerPowerhooks</strong> method of your CustomArtisanService
+This declaration should occur in the <strong>registerPowerhooks</strong> method of your Application class

 {% highlight java %}
 @Override